AndraRaco/App-Receipt-Scanner/README.md

  -  Add function which functions by pressing Add button

  ```
+    // Adding the items to the list when the add button is pressed
    add.setOnClickListener {
             addRow()
         }
  ```

   ```
+    // Adding a new row to the CheckList
     fun addRow() {
+        // Create product with name and prace
         val name = editText.text.toString()
         val price = et_price.text.toString().toDouble()
         val p = Product(name, price)

-        itemlist.add(p)
-        //listView.adapter =  adapter
+        // Add product to the list of Products
+        itemList.add(p)

+        // Notify the attached observers that the underlying data has been changed and
+        // the listView should refresh itself
         (listView.adapter as ProductAdapter).notifyDataSetChanged()

-        // This is because every time when you add the item the input space or the edit text space will be cleared
+        // After adding the item, the edit texts for name and for price will be cleared
         editText.text.clear()
         et_price.text.clear()
     }